ltblem/cahp/README.md

 (Still in development)

 [//]: # (The idea behind Modes is that you can generate phrases with different formats, or with a completely random format.)
+[//]: # (As this has evolved, it has become more of a test for a 'configs' feature.)